VenkataPrasad97/Big-data2.0/Python Mega assignment.md

 ## Q4.
 In what all domains can we use Python?
 >
-Data science
+-Data science
-Scientific programming
+-Scientific programming
-Gaming
+-Gaming
-Web development
+-Web development
-OS development
+-OS development
-Mobile application development
+-Mobile application development

 ## Q5.
 What are variable and how can we declare them?
 Variables are the name given to the memory location.